idansc/fga/README.md

 "correct" id is worth about a point, and `soft_ce` is the default for that reason.
 The sigmoid form is what the [2017 challenge writeup](https://arxiv.org/abs/1708.02711) recommends; here the softmax form is 0.8 better, which is worth knowing before copying the recipe.
-Accuracy is flat over the last ten epochs, so 62.07 is converged rather than a stopping point.
+Accuracy is flat over the last ten epochs — it moves between 61.97 and 62.07 with no trend — so this is converged rather than a stopping point.
+The figure quoted is the final epoch, which is the checkpoint that ships; the 62.07 seen mid-run was not saved.

 By answer type: yes/no 78.6, number 37.4, other 54.6.